Physarum Powered Differentiable Linear Programming Layers and Applications: Introduction

-{\bf Why are LPs needed in the modern era?} Within the last decade, deep neural networks have come to dominate a broad gamut of problems we study in vision.
-So, an LP (or other well-studied ``foundational'' methods) will rarely provide an {\em end-to-end} model for a practical image understanding problem.
-Nonetheless, similar to how various linear algebra routines such as eigendecomposition still play a key role as a sub-routine in modern learning tasks, {\em LP type models are still prevalent} in numerous pipelines in vision.
+{\bf Are LPs needed in modern learning problems?} Within the last decade, deep neural networks have come to dominate many AI problems.
+So, an LP (or other well-studied numerical algorithms/methods) will rarely provide an {\em end-to-end} model for a practical problem.
+Nonetheless, similar to how various linear algebra routines such as eigendecomposition still play a key role as a sub-routine in modern learning tasks, {\em LP type models are still prevalent} in numerous pipelines in machine learning.
 For instance, consider a representation learner defined by taking our favorite off-the-shelf architecture where the representations are used to setup the cost for a ``matching'' problem (commonly written as a LP).
 Then, once a matching problem is solved, we route that output to pass through downstream layers and finally the loss is evaluated.
 Alternatively, consider the case where we must reason about (or group) a set of low-level primitives, via solving an assignment problem, to define a higher order semantic construct as is often the case in capsule networks \cite{sabour2017dynamic}.
 Or, our architecture involves estimating the Optimal transport distance \cite{salimans2018improving,bousquet2017optimal,sanjabi2018convergence} where the cost matrix depends on the outputs of previous layers in a network.
 Such a module (rather, its approximations) lie at the heart of many popular methods for training generative adversarial networks (GANs) \cite{arjovsky2017wasserstein}.
-Separately, confidence calibration is becoming an increasingly important issue in deep learning \cite{guo2017calibration,nixon2019measuring,venkatesh2020calibrate}; several forms of calibration involve solutions to LPs.
-One approach to dealing with such a ``in the loop'' algorithmic procedure \cite{amos2017optnet} is to treat it as a two-level optimization which leads to various efficiency issues.
-Of course, if the LP did not include any constraints, the optimization scheme could be unrolled.
-This is not as simple in the case of constraints where one must also concurrently perform projections on to the feasible set.
-An ideal solution would be a LP module that could be used anywhere in our architecture: one which takes its inputs from the previous layers and feeds into the subsequent layers in the network seamlessly.
+Separately, confidence calibration is becoming an important issue in deep learning \cite{guo2017calibration,nixon2019measuring}; several forms of calibration involve solutions to LPs.
+One approach for dealing with such a ``in the loop'' algorithmic procedure \cite{amos2017optnet} is to treat it as a general two-level optimization.
+When the feasible set of the LP is a box/simplex or can be represented using ratio type functions \cite{Ravi_Venkatesh_Fung_Singh_2020}, it is possible to unroll the optimization with some careful modifications of existing subroutines such as projections.
+This is not as straightforward in general where one must also concurrently perform projections on to the feasible set.
+An ideal solution would be a LP module that could be used anywhere in our architecture: one which takes its inputs from the previous layers and feeds into subsequent layers in the network.